Consortium is committed to making sure that we reference specific communities wherever we can.

 Consortium understands that no one term or definition will resonate with all members of intersectional groups.
 We are also aware that language necessarily evolves and we will continue to explore how to best represent the communities we’re working with, guided by those communities.

-We recognise the use of terms such as PoC/BAME reflect a diverse range of people and communities.
-We use it as inclusively as possible to reflect people from communities who experience racism.
+We recognise the use of terms such as POC/PGM reflect a diverse range of people and communities.
+We use them as inclusively as possible to reflect people from communities who experience racism.

 Used as an umbrella terms for people who recognise their potential for sexual and emotional attraction to more than one gender (labels which may fall under the ‘bi+ umbrella’ include bisexual, pansexual, omnisexual, fluid, queer)